cmu-delphi/delphi-epidata/docs/api/cdc.md

 # Code Samples

 Libraries are available for [R](https://cmu-delphi.github.io/epidatr/) and [Python](https://cmu-delphi.github.io/epidatpy/).
-The following samples show how to import the library and fetch CDC data for national level for epiweek `201501`.
+The following samples show how to import the library and fetch `cdc` data at the national level for epiweek `201501`.

 <div class="code-tabs">
   <div class="tab-header">